ardoq/azure-api/README.md

 Available operations for a client can be found with `(ops client)`.

-Information about an operation, including parameters, can be found with `(doc client :op-keyword)`.
+Information about an operation, including parameters, can be found with `(docs client :op-keyword)`.

 # Authenticating